-- 1. Connect the notebook and open the lid. - 2.
-Open the Display Switch Utility. - 3.
-Drag & drop the displays according to your intended configuration.
+- 1. Connect the device and close/open lid. - 2.
+Open the Display Switch utility (which has already been activated under Accessories > Display Switch).

+- 3. In the advanced mode, you can drag & drop the displays for your intended configuration.
 The display will snap adjacent to others. - 4.
-If a display should not be used, drag it to the disabled area on the top right.
-The screen will be reactivated when it is dragged back to the active area. - 5.
-If the same content is to be shown on multiple displays, drag one display onto the other.
-The interface will show mirror.
+If a display should not be used, it can be dragged to the Disabled area on the top right the screen will be reactivated when it is dragged back to the active area. - 5.
+To show the same content on multiple displays, one display should be dragged onto an other active screen. - The interface will show Mirrors.
 The mirroring monitor will be displayed on the lower right. - 6.
-Press Apply to save the setting. - 7.
-Press Yes on the Keep configuration dialog so that the current settings will be saved to persistent storage and associated with the profile. - 8.
-If you want to configure advanced settings (e. g. panning, scaling and resolutions), click the > button on the right side.
-The drop-down menus are on the right side. - 9.
-In the Setup, go to Accessories > Display Switch > Options. - 10.
+Press Apply to save the setting - 7.
+Press Yes on the Keep configuration dialog so that the current settings will be saved to persistent storage and associated with the profile. - You can configure advanced functionality (e. g. panning, scaling and resolutions) in drop-down boxes (hidden in a drawer on the right side) - Klick the > button on the right edge. - 8.
+Go in IGEL Setup under Accessories > Display Switch > Options. - 9.
 Enable Preserve settings over reboot and Smart display configuration.
+(Default: disabled)

-The IGEL Display Switch utility is now used for NVIDIA graphic devices as well.
+10. The IGEL Display Switch utility is now used for NVIDIA graphic devices as well.

-Configuration of the Display Setting for Notebook Lid Handling
+Configuration of the display setting for Notebook lid handling

-You can configure the lid handling of a notebook so that the notebook goes into standby when the lid is closed, regardless of whether the notebook is plugged in or not.
+You can configure the lid handling of a notebook so that the notebook goes into standby mode by closing the lid, regardless of whether the notebook is plugged in or not.